EthanRansberger/document-formatter/README.md

 3. **Functionality**:
    - The script will open a file dialog to select a Markdown file.
    - It will then convert the Markdown content to a formatted DOCX file.
-   - Finally, it will convert the DOCX file to a PDF file.
+   - Finally, it will convert the DOCX file to a PDF file using the `pdflatex` engine for high-quality output.

-## Example Usage
+### Example Usage

 1. **Markdown File**:
    ```markdown